xyOz-dev/Roo-Code-Docs/docs/features/shell-integration.md

 #### Terminal Output Limit
 <img src="/img/shell-integration/shell-integration.png" alt="Terminal output limit slider set to 500" width="600" />
 Controls the maximum number of lines captured from terminal output.
+When exceeded, it keeps 20% of the beginning and 80% of the end with a truncation message in between.
+This prevents excessive token usage while maintaining context.
+Default: 500 lines.
+Controls the maximum number of lines captured from terminal output.
 When exceeded, lines are removed from the middle to save tokens.
 Default: 500 lines.

 #### Terminal Shell Integration Timeout